Mendix 7.20: The Developer Gets the Credit

 Reference guide now available

 The latest addition to the Web Modeler reference guide is one that will help many users effectively solve issues in apps they are building.
-We have added a comprehensive that users can run into while building their apps.
+We have added a comprehensive overview of all consistency errors that users can run into while building their apps.
 This helps users understand the issue, and more importantly, understand the action required to resolve the consistency error.
-Why not go ahead and how all of these Web Modeler features can support you in your daily work.
+Why not go ahead and read for yourself how all of these Web Modeler features can support you in your daily work.

 Stock Up on Mendix Merchandise in the Mendix Shop